 So how do we consider the ‘local effects’ when developing solutions in Africa?

 Firstly, we need to understand the types of devices in customers’ hands.
 Across the continent, we see a range of different devices and mobile operating systems – from with Android dominant in the smartphone world, along with a surprisingly high number of Blackberry and Nokia feature phones.
 Other mobile operating systems – like iOS and Windows – tend to take a back-seat in most markets.

-Considering the vast geographies across the continent, and the high-ratio of the rural population (when compared to developed economies), we also need to consider the quality of the mobile data networks – which range from lightning-fast 4G networks in cities, to very patchy Edge and GPRS connections.
+Considering the vast geographies across the continent and the high-ratio of the rural population (compared to developed economies), we also need to consider the quality of the mobile data networks, ranging from lightning-fast 4G networks in cities to very patchy Edge and GPRS connections.

 These dynamics raise interesting technical questions… such as how our digital products can be scaled down and adapted to different devices and networks?